lud2k/grunt-serve/README.md

 # grunt-serve

-> Starts a http server that can be called to run Grunt tasks and serve files.
+> Starts a http server that can be called to run Grunt tasks and serve files with JsonWebToken.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`